zackforbing/ruby-submissions/1510/module_4_assignments/refactor-tractor/justin-pease.markdown

 ## Was the PR template used?
 (2 points)

-  No but PR body covered the main points of the template - 2 points
+  No but comment covers main points of the template - 2 points

 ## Was an Instructor Tagged?
 (2 points)